cthist2/CSC_4330/FitTigerLife_ProjectManagementDocument.md

 ###### ~Charles Thistlethwaite: Co-Head User Interface Designer, Primary Tester, Crowdsourcing Lead
+Towards the beginning of the project I helped conceptualize how the main activities of the app would function, the weight lifting activity was my primary focus.
+Throughout the semester, I assisted Robin and Triston in the document meetings.
+Lastly, I created the bulk of the presentation’s PowerPoint slides.
+I attended all of our groups meetings throughout the semester.

 ###### ~Triston Lamonte: Co-Head Technical Writer, Tertiary Tester, Secondary Graphics Designer
+I worked on every document written for this project.
+The SRS and this document were evenly worked on by me and Robin.
+I did the bulk of the work for the STD and Robin did the bulk of the work for the SDD.
+I was the note taker and record keeper for all the group meetings.
+I also was the main proprietor of what to test  and suggestions for testing for the STD.
+For all the document submissions I did final spell and capitalization  checks.

 ###### ~Robin Tallitsch: Co-Head Technical Writer, Tertiary Tester, Secondary User Interface Designer
 Contribution: I worked on every document written for this project.
 The SRS and this document were evenly worked on by me and Triston.
 I did the bulk of the work for the SDD and Triston did the bulk of the work for the STD.
 I also created all the images that were in the previous documents.
 In addition I reformatted all the Google Docs into Mark Down and committed all the documents to Github.